elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     Disk identifier: 0x00000000

-So it looks like it&#8217;s taking up all the space.
+So it looks like it's taking up all the space.
 Of course this was a round about way of doing it.
 First partition the drive then create a volume group that spans all the partitions, but it made a good working example to show how LVM works.

 ### RAID

-Now let&#8217;s move to **mdadm**.
-From &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Storage Administration Guide</a>&#8220;:
+Now let's move to **mdadm**.
+From "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Storage_Administration_Guide/Red_Hat_Enterprise_Linux-6-Storage_Administration_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Storage Administration Guide</a>":

 > **Chapter 16.
 Redundant Array of Independent Disks (RAID)**
 >